 Students who participate in EAP will receive their status by mail.
 The possible EAP statuses are:

 - Standard Exceeded: Ready for English college-level coursework

 - Standard Met: Conditionally Ready for English college-level coursework

 - Standard Nearly Met: Not yet demonstrating readiness for English college-level coursework

 - Standard Exceeded: Ready for Mathematics college-level coursework

-- Ready for CSU college-level mathematics coursework — conditional
+- Standard Met: Conditionally Ready for Mathematics college-level coursework

-- Not yet demonstrating readiness for college-level mathematics coursework
+- Standard Nearly Met: Not yet demonstrating readiness for Mathematics college-level coursework